GSA/project-open-data-dashboard/documentation/about.md

 # About

-This website shows how Federal agencies are performing on the latest Open Data Policy ([M-13-13](https://project-open-data.cio.gov/policy-memo/)) using the guidance provided by [Project Open Data](http://project-open-data.cio.gov/).
-It also provides many other other tools and resources to help agencies and other interested parties implement their open data programs.
+This website shows how Federal agencies are performing on the Open Data Policy ([M-13-13](https://project-open-data.cio.gov/policy-memo/)) using the guidance provided by [Project Open Data](http://project-open-data.cio.gov/).
+It also provides many other tools and resources to help agencies and other interested parties implement their open data programs.
 Features include:

 - A [dashboard](../offices) to track the progress of agencies implementing Project Open Data on a quarterly basis
 - Automated analysis of URLs provided within metadata to see if the links work as expected